-The expression "managed list" is used in this document to refer to a collection of permitted values specific to a given element within a CAP-CP file (for example, the CAP-CP event list).
+Managed List: The expression "managed list" is used in this document to refer to a collection of permitted values specific to a given element within a CAP-CP message (for example, the CAP-CP event list).
+The collective list of values is managed through ongoing versions as the list is susceptible to change to reflect the needs of the community of users.

-The term "profile" is used in this document to refer to a collection of rules, managed lists, and other references, which pertain to the Reference Standard.
-A profile is accepted as necessary to address needs specific to a country or system using the Reference Standard, and to the full community of users identifying with the profile.
+Profile: The term "profile" is used in this document to refer to a collection of rules, managed lists, and other references, which pertain to the Reference Standard.
+A profile is accepted as necessary to target the needs specific to a country or system using the Reference Standard, and to the full community of users identifying with the profile.
+A profile provides context to the business of alerting within the country or system.

-The expression "rule set" is used in this document to refer to a collection of rules which are applied to the use of the Reference Standard, which impose usage requirements beyond those of the Reference Standard, but also remain in compliance with the Reference Standard.
+Rule set: The expression "rule set" is used in this document to refer to a collection of rules which are applied to the use of the Reference Standard, that impose usage requirements beyond those of the Reference Standard, but also remain in compliance with the Reference Standard.